A look at baby animals in a range of habitats, exploring how their parents look after them, and how they learn, grow and thrive.

-Which baby animals are born in the rainforest?
-What are baby flying foxes called?
-What sound does a baby ring-tailed lemur make?
+Which baby animals are born in the ocean?
+What are baby eels called?
+What sound does a dolphin calf make?

 Part of the Animal Babies series looking at baby animals on farms, in the oceans and rainforests, and in snowy habitats.

 Sarah Ridley has an enduring interest in history, the natural world and many other topics which has made her work as an editor and writer of children's information books endlessly fascinating.
 Some of her books have been shortlisted or longlisted for information book awards, including Dear Jelly Family Letters from the First World War and Suffragettes and the Fight for the Vote.
 Sarah lives in Colchester with her husband and her student daughter's guinea pigs.